-At Spray Booth Services, we service all makes and models of spray booths, and we are renowned for our specialized knowledge and experience working with this specific type of industrial equipment.
+At Spray Booth Services, we service all makes and models of spray booths in the Dallas and Denver area, and we are renowned for our specialized knowledge and experience working with this specific type of industrial equipment.

 Spray Booth Services has taken on the challenge of correcting the many errors and misinformation that are present in the paint industry.
-With knowledge and experience, an option is now available nationwide to paint shops to correctly maintain and upgrade their equipment to ensure peak performance.
+With knowledge and experience, an option is now available in Denver Colorado and Dallas Texas to paint shops to correctly maintain and upgrade their equipment to ensure peak performance.

 After diagnosing and evaluating equipment within a location in person by a trained representative, a comprehensive plan is created.
 The comprehensive plan includes a process to bring the equipment up to peak operating capabilities as well as a detailed plan on how to maintain the equipment to ensure longevity and quality of paint finishes for customers.